adambenaceur/README/README.md

 ### Hi, I'm Adam 👋

 - 🧠 Fun fact: I'm a nursing student
-- 🔨 I'm currently working on side projects
+- 🔨 I'm currently programming on hobby projects for fun
-- 🌱 I’m learning Javascript, React, Python, and Solidity
+- 🌱 I’m learning Javascript and Python

+- 🎯 2023 Goals:
+   - Commit 1000 contributions 💪 ☐
+   - Create a portfolio website 🖥️ ✅

 - 🎯 2022 Goals:
    - Learn more about web3 💡 ✅
    - Commit 1000 contributions 💪 ☐
    - Create a portfolio website 🖥️ ✅